atan009/vimrc/README.md

-`Vim`: :neckbeard::zzz:
+`Vim` :neckbeard::zzz:
 -----------------------
 `Vim` is a text editor.
 It is similar to `Vi`, but can be considered to have more features. `Vim` itself is also similar to an IDE.
 It is capable of compiling files and running executables as well. `Vim` is very different from what most users are used to, however learning it usually proves to quite convenient and efficient.

 TL;DR `Vim` is an upgrade for `Vi` :smile: